JonKing93/pfdf/docs/api/raster.rst

 .. py:method:: Raster.copy(self)

-    Returns a copy of the current Raster
+    Returns a copy of the current *Raster*

     ::

         self.copy()

-    Returns a copy of the current Raster.
+    Returns a copy of the current *Raster*.
 Note that data values are not duplicated in memory when copying a raster.
-Instead, both Rasters reference the same underlying array.
+Instead, both *Raster* objects reference the same underlying array.

-    :Outputs: *Raster* -- A Raster with the same data values and metadata as the current Raster
+    :Outputs: *Raster* -- A *Raster* with the same data values and metadata as the current *Raster*